 To maintain vitality and viability, the Local Planning Authority will permit non-retail uses in shopping frontages where appropriate, subject to:

 - a.
-Its position and attractiveness within the frontage; - b.
-The relative pedestrian flow associated with the unit compared with the wider centre; - c.
-The length of time that the unit has been actively marketed on competitive terms.
+Its position and attractiveness within the frontage; and - b.
+The relative pedestrian flow associated with the unit compared with the wider centre.

 Comparison and Food Retail Need